Raghavan2005/SPM-client/README.md

 # 🚀 Project Title: Smart-Power-Management-SPM-client

 ## 📌 Overview
-[Brief one-paragraph summary of what this project does.
-Describe its purpose and core functionality.]
+A smart power management system using ESP32 for real-time monitoring and automatic switching between primary and backup power sources.
+It features load balancing, overcurrent protection, and is ideal for smart homes and IoT-based microgrid applications.

 ## 🧠 Key Features
 - ✅ Real-time tracking / smart control
+- ✅ Real-time power monitoring and logging
-- ✅ Mobile App Integration
+- ✅ Automatic source switching based on thresholds
-- ✅ Data Analytics]
+- ✅ Intelligent load balancing
-- ✅ AI/ML integration
+- ✅ Overcurrent protection

 ## 🛠️ Technologies Used